MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/plan/security-best-practices/Appendix-D--Securing-Built-In-Administrator-Accounts-in-Active-Directory.md

     5. Create links to all other OUs that contain member servers.

 > [!IMPORTANT]
 > When you add the Administrator account to these settings, you specify whether you are configuring a local Administrator account or a domain Administrator account by how you label the accounts.
-For example, to add the TAILSPINTOYS domain‚Äôs Administrator account to these deny rights, you would browse to the Administrator account for the TAILSPINTOYS domain, which would appear as TAILSPINTOYS\Administrator.
-If you type ‚ÄúAdministrator‚Äù in these user rights settings in the Group Policy Object Editor, you will restrict the local Administrator account on each computer to which the GPO is applied, as described earlier.
+For example, to add the TAILSPINTOYS domainís Administrator account to these deny rights, you would browse to the Administrator account for the TAILSPINTOYS domain, which would appear as TAILSPINTOYS\Administrator.
+If you type ìAdministratorî in these user rights settings in the Group Policy Object Editor, you will restrict the local Administrator account on each computer to which the GPO is applied, as described earlier.

 #### Verification Steps
 The verification steps outlined here are specific to Windows 8 and Windows Server 2012.

-##### Verify ‚ÄúSmart card is required for interactive logon‚Äù Account Option
+##### Verify ìSmart card is required for interactive logonî Account Option

-1. From any member server or workstation affected by the GPO changes, attempt to log on interactively to the domain by using the domain‚Äôs built-in Administrator account.
+1. From any member server or workstation affected by the GPO changes, attempt to log on interactively to the domain by using the domainís built-in Administrator account.
 After attempting to log on, a dialog box similar to the following should appear.

 ![](media/Appendix-D--Securing-Built-In-Administrator-Accounts-in-Active-Directory/SAD_36.gif)

-##### Verify ‚ÄúAccount is disabled‚Äù Account Option
+##### Verify ìAccount is disabledî Account Option

-1. From any member server or workstation affected by the GPO changes, attempt to log on interactively to the domain by using the domain‚Äôs built-in Administrator account.
+1. From any member server or workstation affected by the GPO changes, attempt to log on interactively to the domain by using the domainís built-in Administrator account.
 After attempting to log on, a dialog box similar to the following should appear.

 ![](media/Appendix-D--Securing-Built-In-Administrator-Accounts-in-Active-Directory/SAD_37.gif)

-##### Verify ‚ÄúDeny access to this computer from the network‚Äù GPO Settings
+##### Verify ìDeny access to this computer from the networkî GPO Settings
 From any member server or workstation that is not affected by the GPO changes (such as a jump server), attempt to access a member server or workstation over the network that is affected by the GPO changes.
 To verify the GPO settings, attempt to map the system drive by using the **NET USE** command by performing the following steps:

-1. Log on to the domain using the domain‚Äôs built-in Administrator account.
+1. Log on to the domain using the domainís built-in Administrator account.

 2. With the mouse, move the pointer into the upper-right or lower-right corner of the screen.
 When the **Charms** bar appears, click **Search**.